 We have discussed what linear motion is, let’s know about Oscillatory motion.
 It is the type of motion in which a body moves around its mean position.
 Some examples of oscillatory motion are: The pendulum of a clock is in oscillatory motion as it moves to and fro about its mean position.
 The string of the guitar when strummed also moves to and fro about its mean position which results in an oscillatory motion.

 In this article, we have discussed Motion and different types of motion are also discussed.
 Types of Linear motion along with Rotary motion and Oscillatory motion are also described.
 Below are some examples to have a clear understanding of uniform motion and nonuniform motion.

+Eg: If a car is traveling at a speed of 50 km/hour then it will cover a distance of 1 km/minute.
+In this sense, the motion of car acceleration is uniform.
 A boy after kicking a football.
 It may cover 5 meters in the first attempt, 10 meters in the second change, 6 meters in the third attempt, and so on as per the velocity exerted by the boy.